rossigee/provider-plausible/docs/RESOURCES.md

-# Plausible Provider Resources
+# Plausible Provider Resources (v2 Native)

-This document provides detailed information about all resources supported by the Plausible provider.
+This document provides detailed information about all resources supported by the Plausible v2 native provider.

 ## Table of Contents
 - [Site Resource](#site-resource)